dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-1 Intel Vtune.md

 ### Examples {.unlisted .unnumbered}

 Below is a series of screenshots of VTune's most interesting features.
-For the purpose of this example, we took POV-Ray, which is a ray tracer used to create 3D graphics.
+For this example, we took POV-Ray, which is a ray tracer used to create 3D graphics.
 Figure @fig:VtuneHotspots shows the hotpots analysis of the built-in povray 3.7 benchmark, compiled with clang14 compiler with `-O3 -ffast-math -march=native -g` options, and run on an Intel Alderlake system (Core i7-1260P, 4 P-cores + 8 E-cores) with 4 worker threads.

 At the left part of the image, you can see a list of hot functions in the workload along with corresponding CPU time percentage and the number of retired instructions.
 On the right panel, you can see one of the most frequent call stacks that lead to calling the function `pov::Noise`.
-According to that screenshot, `44.4%` of the time function `pov::Noise`, was called from `pov::Evaluate_TPat`, which in turn was called from `pov::Compute_Pigment`.
+According to that screenshot, `44.4%` of the time function `pov::Noise`, was called from `pov::Evaluate_TPat`, which in turn was called from `pov::Compute_Pigment`.[^20]

-[TODO] Either investigate or delete:
-"Notice that the call stack doesn't lead all the way to the `main` function.
-This happens because, with HW-based collection, VTune uses LBR to sample call stacks, which provides limited depth.
-Most likely we're dealing with recursive functions here, and to investigate that further users will have to dig into the code."

 ![VTune's hotspots view of povray built-in benchmark.](../../img/perf-tools/VtunePovray.png){#fig:VtuneHotspots width=100% }